JackoSora/jackos-jeopardy/docs/game-engine-api.md

 ```

 This architecture ensures that all game logic is centralized and testable while providing a clean interface for the UI layer with rich visual feedback for the event system.

+## Recent Changes

+### UI Layer Simplification (Latest Update)

+The UI layer has been simplified to improve separation of concerns:

+- **Phase Transition Management**: Removed explicit phase transition handling from the UI layer.
+Phase changes are now managed entirely by the game engine through action processing.
+- **Memory Management**: Simplified flash animation and pending action cleanup.
+The UI no longer needs to manually manage phase transition memory cleanup.
+- **State Synchronization**: The UI now responds to game state changes rather than managing state transitions directly, improving architectural clarity.

+These changes reduce UI complexity while maintaining all functionality, making the codebase more maintainable and reducing the potential for UI-layer bugs.